 I am a member of the Professional and Digital Learning group which explores how professionals learn in different organisations, including companies, government organisations, open networks, public sector organisations (including universities) and the Open University itself.

 I am also a member of the Global OER graduate network, a global network of PhD students involved in projects, policy development and implementation strategies on open educational resources (OER).

-Tina is a full-time PhD research student (Year 3) in the Institute of Educational Technology (IET) at the Open University in the UK.
-Her PhD is funded by the Centre of Research in Education and Educational Technology of the Open University.
-Tina's PhD research study explores who the educators in Massive Open Online Courses (MOOCs) are and how they learn to teach (create and run) courses on the FutureLearn platform (FL).
-Tina conducted online interviews with around 30 educators from seven different FL partner institutions.
-Tina's study provides evidence of who these educators are and what their best practices of mooc creation and running were for them, what challenges they faced, what activities they needed to complete as part of their courses and how they learned to do those courses.
-Tina's PhD study seeks to provide recommendations for better practices for educators and institutions.
+Tina is a PhD researcher in the Institute of Educational Technology (IET) at the Open University in the UK.
+Her PhD was funded by the Centre of Research in Education and Educational Technology of the Open University.
+Tina's PhD research study explores who are the MOOC educators and how they learn.
+Tina conducted online interviews with around 30 educators from seven FutureLearn partner institutions.
+For her analysis, Tina utilised Tynjälä’s theoretical model of Integrative Pedagogy that brings together different elements of professional expertise.

 Tina's research interests are related to Professional Learning and MOOCs.
 She is communicative in English, Greek (native speaker), French and Spanish.